alphagov/xgovctf/GettingStarted.md

 Processor scripts are expected to return a pair where the first value is a boolean indicating whether or not the achievement has been earned, and the second is a dictionary with values to change in the achievement (for multi-achievements).

-Now consider the following simple processor that awards an achievement when a team gets more than 100 points:
+Consider the following simple processor that awards an achievement when a team gets more than 100 points:

 ```python
 	def process(api, data):